 Selma - I was very underwhelmed by this, which was a shame.
 It's fully of great performances (Especially David Oweyelo) and the story is an important part of our American history.
-I'm not sure where it went wrong.
-The best part of this was the Glory music video in the DVD extras.
+I think it's a good film overall, but it's missing something and I can't put my finger on it.

 Kurt Cobain: Montage of Heck - Interesting doc, but the home movies made me very uncomfortable.
 Two junkies with a baby frightens me.
 Cobain was a tortured soul, I wish it would've gotten better for him.

 101 Dalmatians - This came on TV and I DVR'd it for my kid, I haven't seen this since I myself was a child, it's so hilarious how un-PC this film would be nowadays.
 The characters are constantly smoking, they're watching a TV program where a guy is shooting at a dog.
 They're openly talking about bashing dogs' heads in and skinning them.
 Damn, old school Disney.